FreddyHurkmans/cmock/README.md

 `foo_ExpectedCall` will remember the given values and it will increase the `ExpectedNrCalls` counter.
 When our function under test calls `foo`, it will test if the expected input parameter is given and it will return the given return value. `foo` will also test if it is not called too often.

-Testing if all expected functions are called enough cannot be done until the test is completely done.
-This is where `myfuncs_MockTeardown` comes in: it will test if all functions are called the expected number of times.
+Testing if all expected functions are called the specified amount of times cannot be done until the test is completely done.
+This is where `myfuncs_MockTeardown` comes in: it will test exactly that.

 ## More advanced
 The previous chapter explains the basics of the generated mock.
 Without going into all details, there's a bit more you might need to know before you start using this mock generator.
 The 'bit more' part is mostly about pointers.